mlxd/PLext/README.md

 No new package escapes the runtime performance checks.
 As this is a proof of concept, the runtime performance isn't expected to be on par with Lightning, though it should surpass bare Python/Numpy performance.
 The notebook `py/LightningVPyPLext.jl` showcases this for Lightning and PLext.
 Interestingly, when adding in memoization functionality with an LRU cache (to avoid blowing the memory wall) we get almost the same performance as lightning.

+## Licensing
+While everything under here I have provided can be licensed under Apache, there are snippets from Julia, Python and elsewhere that are under other licenses (eg the Julia ecosystem and packages tend to be MIT).